-Changes to the forwarding information in other situations, for instance, when processing a PERR element (see 14.10.11 (Path error (PERR) mechanism)), are described in the corresponding clauses.
+Upon PERR element processing, mesh STA shall invalidate the forwarding information to a mesh STA as reported by the PERR element.
+Details of PERR element processing is described in 14.10.11 (Path error (PERR) mechanism).

 To REVmd Editor: Add the following paragraph to the end of subclause 14.10.10.3: